agormp/sumt/README.md

 When you request `--ci`, `sumt` estimates **central credible intervals** and the **median** for either:

 - branch lengths (when using `--biplen`), or
-- node depths (when using `--meandepth` or `--cadepth`)
+- node heights (when using `--cladeheight` or `--caheight`)

 Implementation note (approximate quantiles):

 - Credible intervals are based on **estimated** quantiles (not exact order statistics).
-- To compute exact quantiles you would, in principle, have to store *all* branch-length (or depth) values across *all* input trees.
+- To compute exact quantiles you would, in principle, have to store *all* branch-length (or height) values across *all* input trees.
   That can require large amounts of memory for large analyses.
 - Instead, `sumt` uses a mergeable **log-bucket histogram** (see `QuantileAccumulator` in `phylotreelib`): it does **one pass** through the trees and only stores **counts per bin**, not every individual value.
 - “Log-bucket” means the bins are spaced by **order of magnitude**: values around 0.01, 0.1, 1, 10, 100 fall into different magnitude ranges, and within each range `sumt` subdivides more finely.
   As a result, bins are **narrower for small values** and **wider for large values** (roughly constant *relative* precision).
-- Quantiles are found by walking through bins in numeric order until the cumulative count reaches (for example) 2.5%, 50% (median), or 97.5% of the samples.
+- For distributions with variation, quantiles are found by walking through bins in numeric order until the cumulative count reaches
+  (for example) 2.5%, 50% (median), or 97.5% of the samples.
 The quantile is reported as the **midpoint** of the bin where that cutoff falls.
   This means the resolution is limited by the bin width.
+- If all observed values are effectively identical, `sumt` reports that observed value directly for the median and credible-interval endpoints instead of using a bucket midpoint.
 - The precision is controlled by `--cik K`, which sets the within-magnitude resolution (2^K sub-bins per magnitude range):
   - higher K results in finer bins (more precision), but more memory/CPU
   - a worst-case **relative** midpoint error bound is about `2^-(K+1)` (e.g. K=7 ≈ 0.39%, K=8 ≈ 0.20%, K=9 ≈ 0.10%)
-  - example: with K=7, a reported depth of 1.0 could be off by up to ~0.004 in the worst case from binning alone (and a depth of 10.0 by up to ~0.04, because the bound is relative)
+  - example: with K=7, a reported height of 1.0 could be off by up to ~0.004 in the worst case from binning alone (and a height of 10.0 by up to ~0.04, because the bound is relative)
 - Default is `--cik 7`.
-- By default, `sumt` writes branch/node annotations (support, branch lengths, depth summaries, credible intervals, etc.) as **NEXUS metacomments** on the corresponding branches/nodes in the output tree file.
+- By default, `sumt` writes branch/node annotations (support, branch lengths, height summaries, credible intervals, etc.) as **NEXUS metacomments** on the corresponding branches/nodes in the output tree file.
 Many tree viewers can display these annotations, and you can also see them directly in the file as bracketed comments.
 - Use `--nometa` to suppress these metacomments if you want a “plain” NEXUS/Newick tree without embedded annotations.

 Examples: